 In light of the declining trend of daily case counts in Illinois, we are happy to reopen in-person services as of Sunday, January 17th.
 Get all the details on the safety measures we've implemented to keep you and your family healthy below.

 For anyone that doesn't feel ready to join us in-person, we completely understand and we will continue to offer the services online (facebook.com/firstbaptistpekin) at the 9am and 10:30am times.
 If you have any concerns or questions, please feel free to contact us at 309-347-5965.

-First Baptist Church Pekin will have a couple service options with overflow rooms available.
-Services will be approximately 40 minutes in length (less exposure to each other).
+First Baptist Church Pekin has a couple service options with an overflow room available.
+Services will be approximately 45 minutes in length (less exposure to each other).
 We encourage those “most at risk” who want to attend, to attend the 1st service due to less risk of surface exposure.
 Shorter services will also allow for disinfecting of surfaces between services.